Coronavirus: Updates and Information You Can Trust

 In response to COVID-19, Muskegon Area District Library is taking several steps to protect our staff and the general public – in particular the high-risk populations we serve and the high-risk populations who work and volunteer for the library.

-In the interest of mitigating the impact of the virus, the library is closed to the public until further notice.
+In the interest of mitigating the impact of the virus, the library will begin to reopen in phases.

 The situation will be closely monitored and we are exploring alternate ways to continue providing service.
 We will continue to publish on this page and social media any further impacts to the library system as a result of coronavirus.